ELELAB/PDBminer/README.md

 -r: choosing the results path if not default.
 -i: The input file.
 -u: uniprot id can be added if only one of the proteins in a multi protein run should be visualized.
--c: color center, the center of the plot is colored dark blue by default, but any color can be used, e.g '#64b2b5'.
--p: protein color is grey by default but any color can be used, e.g '#183233’.
--s: PDBid color is blue by default but any color can be used, e.g '#1fc6cc'.
+-c: node color for center of graph
+-p: node color for proteins (fused and bound)
+-s: node color for structures (PDBid)
+-t: color for the nodes with "protein complex" and "fusion product".

+The edges of the graph are black.
+Any color can be used e.g. '#183233’.

 All options, example:

-PDBminer2network -r PDBminer_run/results -i PDBminer_run/input_file.csv -u P00000 -c '#64b2b5' -p '#183233' -s '#1fc6cc'
+PDBminer2network -r PDBminer_run/results -i PDBminer_run/input_file.csv -u P00000 -c '#64b2b5' -p '#183233' -s '#1fc6cc' -t '#a3cacc'